07shriyab/Airbnb/README.md

-# Exploring the Hactors that Affect Airbnb Prices in London
+# Exploring the Factors that Affect Airbnb Prices in London

 ## Focus Problem